What is a staph infection?

 For many skin infections, draining the pus from the area is all that is needed.
-Mild infections on the surface of the skin may be treated with a topical medicine put on the skin.
-For infections such as impetigo and cellulitis, you may need to take an antibiotic by mouth for 1 to 2 weeks.
+Mild infections on the surface of the skin may be treated with a medicine put on the skin.
+For infections such as impetigo and cellulitis, your child may need to take an antibiotic by mouth for 1 to 2 weeks.
 More serious infections may need to be treated in the hospital with IV antibiotics.

-How can I help prevent Staph infections?
+How can I help prevent staph infections?

 - Avoid contact with other people's wounds or bandages.

-- Do not share personal items such as towels or razors.
+- Don’t share personal items, such as towels or razors.